wphuocom/Sage/README.md

 How Sage Works
 --------------
 Sage effectively utilizes free proxy lists and the Selenium API to navigate to a website with browser automation (Selenium).
 On each execution a request is made to the proxy list for a new IP address.
 During this process the client (web browser) waits for an appropriate amount of time before transiting to a different section of your website or a new domain in your domain list.
-You specify each URL for the browser to navigate to in the domain list.
+You specify each URL for the browser to navigate to in the domain list (**urls.txt**).

 If a proxy in the proxylist fails to load, the script will stop itself and relaunch with a new IP address.
 The script will wait for a total of 90 seconds to attempt to receive the connection.
 We do this simply because proxies can often be quite slow or offline.